 The Manzana park in California is among the biggest operated by the Bilbao, Spain-based company, with 126 General Electric Co.
-(GE) 1.5-megawatt turbines providing capacity of 189 megawatts, Iberdrola said today in an e-mailed statement.
+(GE:US) 1.5-megawatt turbines providing capacity of 189 megawatts, Iberdrola said today in an e-mailed statement.

 The other two farms are the 48-megawatt Groton site in New Hampshire with 24 Gamesa Corp.
 Tecnologica SA machines, and the 28.5-megawatt Hoosac plant in Massachusetts with 19 GE turbines.

 Iberdrola, the second-biggest operator of wind farms in the U.S. with more than 5,700 megawatts of installed capacity, says it’s a “strategic” market and it will use 1.7 billion euros ($2.3 billion) or 16 percent of its investment from 2012 through 2014 in the U.S., mainly on grid and renewable energy projects.